 Constructibility refers to a project management practice that employs construction knowledge and experience to review a construction project from start to finish during the planning and design phase.
 The goal of the constructibility process is to identify potential delays, issues and obstacles to ensure a project can be built in a safe, systematic, timely and cost-effective manner while achieving the best overall quality.
 Project managers employ a variety of analysis techniques, both conceptual and physical, during the design, planning and building stages.

 A Constructibility Review is a formalized vetting process that takes place during the early design stages of construction projects.
-The process relies on the expertise of experienced construction personnel, seasoned inspectors and/or consultants to evaluate a project's construction documents to ensure the project is buildable, biddable and maintainable.
+The process relies on the expertise of experienced construction personnel, seasoned inspectors, and/or consultants to evaluate a project's construction documents to ensure the project is buildable, tenderable and maintainable.
 The goal of the process is to mitigate risk, identify areas for cost-savings and validate the ability to achieve the overall project objectives.

 A Construction Budget refers to a monetary amount established during the planning or design phase that anticipates the total cost and expense of acquiring, preparing, constructing and delivering a construction project.